chardskarth/kotlin-sqlbuilder/README.md

     </a>
 </p>

-Kotlin SQL Query Builder is a lightweight SQL query builder library written for Kotlin Multiplatform.
+Kotlin SQLBuilder is a lightweight SQL query builder library written in Kotlin Multiplatform.

 This project is inspired by [Zeko SQL Builder]() and is targeted to have a fun dsl to work with.

-This library is open source and available under the Apache 2.0 license.
-Please leave a star if you've found this library helpful!
+Feel free to contact me as well if you want to work and improve this library with me!

 ## Project Features
 - Kotlin multiplatform.